 14. Make sure that all the conditions agreed upon by the buyer and seller on the purchase agreement and in writing through escrow have been satisfied prior to close the escrow and transferring the property into the buyer’s name.

 The buyer and seller should also be aware that they will be receiving many additional items that may require their signatures from their agents and lenders directly.
 Ready to start the process with an experienced escrow company in AZ?
-Call our office today to schedule a consultation to discuss your goals and options.
+Call our office today to schedule a consultation to discuss your professional self improvement goals and options.